om-ai-lab/ZoomEye/README.md

 ## ⭐️ Citation

-If you find our repository beneficial, please cite our paper:
+If you find this repository helpful to your research, welcome to cite our paper:
 ```angular2
 @article{shen2024zoomeye,
   title={ZoomEye: Enhancing Multimodal LLMs with Human-Like Zooming Capabilities through Tree-Based Image Exploration},